chrisnoonan98675/site/_drafts/the-xl-deploy-work-directory.markdown

 * Read access to the work directory must be limited because it may contain sensitive information
 * Operating system-specific temporary directories are typically not large enough to contain all of the files that XL Deploy needs (for more information about disk space, refer to [Requirements for installing XL Deploy](/xl-deploy/concept/requirements-for-installing-xl-deploy.html#determining-hard-disk-space-requirements))

+## Why is my work directory growing?

+The work directory can grow for several reasons:

+* **There are many unarchived tasks.** After a deployment finishes, you should archive the deployment task so XL Deploy can remove the task from the work directory.
+To archive a deployment task after is complete, click **Close** on the deployment screen.

+    **Tip:** To check for unarchived tasks (including those owned by other users), log in to XL Deploy as an administrator, open the Task Monitor, and select **All Tasks**.

+* **The active tasks work with large artifacts.** When deploying a large artifact, multiple copies of the artifact may be stored in the work directory.

+* **Large artifacts are being created, imported, or exported.** This can also cause a temporary increase in the size of the work directory.

+To prevent the work directory from growing, it is recommended that you always archive completed deployment tasks and avoid leaving incomplete tasks open.

+## How can I clean up the work directory?

+When the XL Deploy server is running, files in the work directory may be in use.
+In addition, if a task is not finished before you stop the XL Deploy server, XL Deploy will recover the task when the server is restarted.
+After recovery, the task needs access to the files that it previously created in the work directory.

+Therefore, before cleaning up the work directory, verify that all running tasks are finished and archived.
+To do so, log in to XL Deploy as an administrator, open the Task Monitor, and **All Tasks**.

+After you have verified that there are no running tasks, you can [shut down the XL Deploy server](/xl-deploy/how-to/shut-down-xl-deploy.html) and safely delete the files in the work directory.

 ## How can I change the location of the work directory?